Expectations and Worries

 North Yorkshire Horizons is an adult drug and alcohol recovery service.

-Visit North Yorkshire County Council for more information on helplines, counselling and urgent support.
+Visit North Yorkshire Council for more information on helplines, counselling and urgent support.

 If you’ve seriously injured yourself or taken an overdose call 999 or get immediate medical advice from NHS 111.